-At the end of the certificate, employees will:
+At the end of the certificate, employees and departments will:

 - Have a basic understanding of key local and global sustainability issues, as well as efforts underway to address them

 - Become familiar with the University’s sustainability objectives, contributions to global challenges, and connections to the Strategic Plan

 - Understand tools and resources to integrate sustainability into everyday actions on campus and at home

 - Identify the relevance of sustainability for their home department

 - Both departments and employees will obtain a Sustainability Certificate.

 - Complete two sessions of SUS 101 - Sustainability Fundemental

 - Part 1: Sustainability Issues

 - Come to all session having read the pre-reads and be ready to engage with colleagues